 The team members quit and Pickering was without assistance.
 With nowhere to

 turn, he talked to his maid and offered her a job.
 Williamina

 Fleming took the challenge as a personal opportunity and photographed the

 spectra of over 5000 stars.
 Indeed, she discovered that the stars could be grouped

 into 4 types, A, B, C, and D, based upon their asorption spectral lines.
 Fleming

 worked long and late hours from her little office window at Harvard's Observatory.

-She would often forgo a bath or the maintaining of her hair because she would
+She would often forgo the maintaining of her hair because she would

 become so engrossed in her work.
 She even ignored the swarms of mosquitoes that